The city of Cuzco is most often used as a base of operations to visit the main attractions of Peru.

 Cusco Cathedral is an imposing building that we find in the Plaza de Armas of the city.
 It has a mix of styles in its architecture, as it has Gothic, Mannerist, and Baroque renaissance characteristics.
-On both sides it is guarded by two towers.
-Inside, you can see Cusqueñas works of art.
+On both sides, it is guarded by two towers.
+Inside, you can see Cusqueñas’ works of art.

 In addition to the Cathedral, in Cusco, you will find many churches.
-The most outstanding are: La Compañía, La Merced, Santo Domingo or Qoricancha, San Blas, and Santa Catalina.
+The most outstanding are La Compañía, La Merced, Santo Domingo or Qoricancha, San Blas, and Santa Catalina.

-I stayed at a hotel where I was treated very well and was recommended some roads to get to the center that were more picturesque than going down the avenue.
+I stayed at a hotel where I was treated very well and was recommended some roads to get to the center that was more picturesque than going down the avenue.
 On those roads that I was recommended, I came across a few very nice Inca murals that deserve a visit.

 If you like visiting museums, you’re in luck.
-In Cusco you will find different museums where you will learn more about the Inca culture, about Peru, among others.
-These are: The Inka Museum, the Regional Historical Museum, Casa Cabrera, and the Archbishopric.
+In Cusco, you will find different museums where you will learn more about the Inca culture, about Peru, among others.
+These are The Inka Museum, the Regional Historical Museum, Casa Cabrera, and the Archbishopric.